 Is it safe to use a free VPN extension in Edge?

 Free VPNs can pose privacy risks, slower speeds, data limits, and questionable policies.
 If privacy matters, consider a reputable paid service with clear privacy commitments and independent audits.
-Magic vpn edge: The Ultimate Guide to Using, Securing, and Optimizing Your Online Privacy with VPNs
+Hotspot shield vpn edge review 2026: features, performance, privacy, pricing, setup, and a practical comparison guide

 How do I test for DNS leaks when using Edge with a VPN?